wpmetabox/docs/_docs/mb-favorite-posts.md

 To delete a post from the favorite list, just click the icon on the right of the post name:

 ![Delete a post from the favorite list.](https://i.imgur.com/KxbKTyf.png)

+## Shortcodes

+The plugin provides 2 shortcodes:

+- `[mbfp-button]`: to show the "Add to favorite" button, and
+- `[mbfp-posts]`: to show the list of favorite posts

+Both shortcodes doesn't have any attributes.
+They use the settings from the plugin settings page.
+You can put them anywhere on the website (sidebar, page content, etc.).